zip_safe flag is a

 command would analyze the project’s contents to see if it could detect any

-conditions that preventing the project from working in a zipfile.
+conditions preventing the project from working in a zipfile.

 This was extremely conservative: